 The difficulty here is that the steel wire to be pierced is typically very hard and small, requiring both careful preparation and great force to penetrate.
 Some steel manufacturers work around this by superheating the steel, making it more malleable and easier to puncture.
 However, until it is cooled appropriately, this leaves the steel wire susceptible to deformation, which can ruin the shape of the final product.

 Marlin uses a high-tonnage steel press to puncture steel wire without having to heat it up first.
 This leaves a perfectly shaped hole in the metal without the risk of post-punch deformities that the superheating process introduces.

 This same piece of automation is also used to cold-shape solid steel for flattening, swaging, and coining operations.

 In any wire shaping process, the compound bend is typically the most difficult shape to make.

 A compound bend is any feature within the wire form that has two adjacent bends or generations with no straight length next to the beginning or end of those radii.
 In English, this means two consecutive bends made without a “break” between them.

-This is because wire forming is usually done in a progressive manner, starting in a line from one end to the next.
+This is because wire forming is usually done progressively, starting in a line from one end to the next.
 As a general rule of thumb, for any bend to begin you need at least some amount of straight wire, usually an amount equal to about 1 - 1.5 times the diameter of the wire, depending on the hardness of the metal.

 Shaping Stainless Steel

-Addressing this issue takes more than just excellent automated bending equipment, it takes knowledgeable production engineers who can account for the differing amounts of resistance different stainless steel alloys might have to being bent at varying wire thicknesses.
+Addressing this issue takes more than just excellent automated bending equipment, it takes knowledgeable production engineers who can account for the varying amounts of resistance different stainless steel alloys might require when being bent to at varying wire thicknesses.